 Haughton Hall, Grade II* listed country house in Shifnal, England

-Sir Humphrey Briggs, 4th Baronet and Member of Parliament for Wenlock, had the house built in 1718 on the grounds of an earlier estate.
-The 1820s additions reflected changing architectural tastes of the period.
+Sir Humphrey Briggs, 4th Baronet and Member of Parliament for Wenlock, had the house built in 1718 on the site of an earlier estate.
+In the 1820s, the two flanking wings were added, changing the overall shape of the building from its original form.

 The community of curious travelers